pasgou/documentation/content/applications/inventory_and_mrp/inventory/management/lots_serial_numbers/expiration_dates.rst

 Application configuration
 -------------------------

-To use expiration dates tracking, open the *Inventory* application and go to :menuselection:`Configuration --> Settings` and activate the *Lots & Serial Numbers* and *Expiration Dates* features.
+To use expiration date tracking, open the *Inventory* application and go to :menuselection:`Configuration --> Settings` and activate the *Lots & Serial Numbers* and *Expiration Dates* features.